 When you hyperventilate, you expel too much carbon dioxide and take in too much oxygen.
 This throws off your body's balance and causes your blood vessels to constrict.
 When your ventricles constrict, this makes your heart need to work harder to get blood around your body, and that's what triggers the tachycardia.

 Is Tachycardia From Anxiety Dangerous?

 It's difficult to say whether tachycardia is dangerous.
-The reality is that it is not dangerous on its own.
-The fight or flight system is something your body is designed to handle – something it has to handle, otherwise you wouldn't be able to stay safe in danger – and so your body can handle these adrenaline rushes fairly easily.
+The reality is that it is not usually dangerous on its own.
+The fight or flight system is something your body is prepared to handle – something it has to handle, otherwise you wouldn't be able to stay safe in danger – and so your body can handle these adrenaline rushes fairly easily.

-Tachycardia isn't "safe," however, because it can be a bit dangerous if you already have a heart condition.
+Tachycardia isn't "safe," however, because it can be a risk if you already have a heart condition.
 That is why even though anxiety is likely to blame for your rapid heartbeat, it's always a smart decision to see a doctor and get everything checked out.
 If your heart is healthy, then tachycardia is unlikely to be dangerous.

 Tachycardia and Heart Attack Fears

 Another issue that many people struggle with is in how they respond to tachycardia.
 It's not uncommon for those with panic attacks to know that their heart is fine in general, but when they experience tachycardia they feel as though they're having a heart attack, or that one is coming.

 That's because in addition to a rapid heartbeat, anxiety attacks are associated with “catastrophic” thinking, in which they may conclude that something terrible is about to happen (for example, a heart attack).
 Hyperventilation also causes other symptoms that mimic heart attacks, like chest pains and leg weakness.